TarekAldahshan/Udacity-Udagram/Documentation/App dependencies.md

 - zone.js Version 0.9.1-

 ## Development Dependencies:
+for developers to run this application on development they must install
 - devDependencies- :{
 - @angular-devkit/architect Version 0.12.3 .
 - @angular-devkit/build-angular Version 0.803.24 .